Ecclesiastes 7

 Obey the King

 2 Obey the king's command, I say, because you took an oath before God.
 3 Do not be in a hurry to leave the king's presence.
 Do not stand up for a bad cause, for he will do whatever he pleases.
 4 Since a king's word is supreme, who can say to him, "What are you doing?"
+5 Whoever obeys his command will come to no harm,

 and the wise heart will know the proper time and procedure.